Tag Archives: Arabic

 I reach Almeria with plenty of time to spare, and give my rig a tune-up on the rambla, amidst an angry protest against Israeli terrorism and Spanish arms manufacturing.

 The ferry terminal has a little makeshift mosque.
 Huge groups of Arabs and a few Europeans; ninety percent take the ten o’clock for Morocco, leaving me feeling quite hard-core alone with the Algerians.
-The midnight boat boards at one and leaves at one thirty.

 Being a guest in Morocco